- Hi, I am Zeel Kanani a Chartered Accountant from India.

 Also, you meet all kinds of people, you understand the office politics that goes around and you learn how to deal with all of it.
 But the most important thing is to strike a balance between your work and your studies.

 - When I was done with my IPCC, I had thought to myself, two down one to go!
 But of course, the CA final (last level CA exam consisting of 2 groups, Group 1 & Group 2) is another journey in itself!
 This is my brief journey:

 - I had joined private tuition for 5 out of 8 subjects as classes for theory subjects didn’t really make sense to me.
 So that had become my schedule in the last year- early morning classes and then a long tiring day at the office.
 Eventually, of course, you get used to it.

-- The professors can only guide you, but the end of the day it all comes down to how well you have utilized your last 12 months.
+- The professors can only guide you, but at the end of the day, it all comes down to how well you have utilized your last 12 months.
 Those last 12 months will only decide your result.

 - But then I realized that I cannot give up that easily.
 I had given 6 years of my life to this and I actually owed this to myself.

 - I also realized how my mistakes had led to disappointment for so many people.
 I had let everyone down especially my father.
 He has always been so encouraging about the things we did.
 He has always wanted us to do well for ourselves and one day become someone the entire world would know.
 At that very point, I decided that I want to do this!
 Not for anyone else, not for myself, but for HIM!!
 He has always given me the best he could and it was my time to do something for him!

 - So, I was on a mission!!
 I had 3 months and 8 subjects!
 Many people told me it was difficult and that I couldn’t do it!
 I decided to ignore them and listen to the people who told me I COULD DO IT!!
 It is always better to give both groups together, of course, it is equally difficult.
 Every time I felt discouraged, I imagined the look on my father’s face when I’d clear and that gave me all the courage I needed!